Is Palau really a great diving destination?

 Pelagics

-If you are lucky , you will also see whale sharks, bull sharks, hammerheads and guitar sharks cruising by.
+If you are lucky, you may also see whale sharks, bull sharks, hammerheads and guitar sharks cruising by.

 Macro

-It’s strangely not talked about, but for macro lovers, there are many odd-shaped species to keep a look out for in Palau.
-A few examples are: frog fish, crocodile fish, cleaning shrimps, nudibranchs, dart fish and the mandarin fish.
+It’s strangely not talked about, but for macro lovers, there are many odd-shaped species to keep an eye out for in Palau.
+A few examples are: frog fish, crocodile fish, cleaning shrimps, various nudibranch species, dart fish and beautiful mandarin fish.

 Beautiful nudibranch in Palau - a great diving destination